| Title: | Recursive Partitioning for Structural Equation Models |

 round.param |

 Integer.
 Number of digits to round parameter estimates.
-Default is no rounding (NULL) |
+Default is rounding to three digits after the decimal point. |

 Andreas M. Brandmaier